 Analyze objects and artifacts to learn about Florida's first peoples.
 By examining these items, you will determine how they were used to survive in Florida's early history.
 The program is divided into three segments: Florida's First People, "Can You Survive?" and Conclusion.

 Learn about the official state symbols and what they mean to Florida.
-After learning about state symbols, the group will visit the galleries to see examples of the symbols.
+After learning about state symbols, the education will take the group on a virtual visit to the Museum galleries to see examples of the symbols.